rightjs/rightjs-docs/docs/en/docs/util/xhr.md

 __NOTE:__ Every callback will receive two arguments.
 The first one is the request instance and the second one is the actual original request instance.

-You can attach listeners to these events globally as well by use of the `Xhr` class level observers:
+You can attach listeners to these events globally as well as using the `Xhr` class level observers:

     Xhr.onCreate(function() {...});